VirginAir/Project-Boarding/README.md

 #### (17/11, 13:00) - Matthew
 * Added .dll and .dlib files for PlaneDimension to provide simple dynamic library usage for the project
 * Added .dll and .dlib files for SeatingMethod to provide a more complex dynamic library usage for the project

+#### (28/11, 11:17) - Ben
+* Switched out for the wizard layout style, mentioned earlier.
+Custom methods aren't currently working but I'll get them done really soon.
+* You can set up layouts of planes, and even save them for later use.
+* You can now pick which simulation to view.
+* Also changed some BoardingController stuff to work with this.
+It's a bit messy though.
+* Results screen added (looks bad with the current time glitch).
+* Few bugs here and there (don't run a simulation without defining a plane layout first!)
+* For some reason, the Reverse Pyramid layout set up BREAKS on some layouts (see 'mini.pd' and 'bigplane.pd').
+* Other than that, I just have to add in the Custom method, clean up the interface and code a little, and add textures.
+Easy stuff!